 The starting elevation of the the Big Pine Lakes trail is at around 7,600 feet.
 The elevation gain to the lakes is around 3,400 feet (at around lake 3).
 If you continue on to the Palisade Glacier past the Sam Mack Meadow, it is 4,400 feet approximately.

-- Bring a water filter to replenish you water even if you are only doing a day hike. there is no clean water available otherwise.
+- Bring a water filter to replenish you water even if you are only doing a day hike.
+There is no clean water available otherwise.

 - Note, there is a vault toilet at the trailhead, but none after that point.
+Bring supplies & remember to pack out.

 - The trail is hot during the summer, so plan to go early or later and have plenty of sun protection.